adigenova/fastmin-sg/README.md

 # fastmin-sg
-FAST-SG idea implemented using minimizer and chaining using the minimap2 API.
+FAST-SG idea implemented using minimizer and chaining with the minimap2 API.